 On this page:

 Paper copies of transcripts are normally sent within 10 working days of graduation, but please expect delays, due to COVID-19.
 You can order electronic copies for sharing digitally with anyone of your choice.
 Please see the Student Registry's degree certificates and transcripts page for further information.

-If you matriculated in 1980 or later, the Student Registry can issue transcripts online through a secure electronic document system called Digitary CORE.
-Visit the Student Registry’s transcripts webpage for further information about this service.
+If you matriculated in 1980 or later, online copies of your official transcript can be ordered through a secure electronic document system called Digitary CORE.
+Visit the Student Registry's transcripts page for further information.